 By disregarding this you can give your classmates a not-so-good experience and they will tend to avoid rolling with you when possible.

 - An extra T-shirt

 A water bottle to keep you hydrated throughout your session, and to cool off at the end of your training session.

-A towel will be used to clean off the sweat prior to changing into your extra t shirt.
+A towel will be used to clean off the sweat before changing into your extra t-shirt.

 There are no shoes allowed on the mats, so before a training session having to take off your socks and then shoes, and then having to put them back on after training can get tedious.

 Whereas flip flops you can slip on and take them off in a few seconds.